 Rather, pick a time to approach them that is seemingly free.
 This way you are more likely to catch them at a time when they are more receptive to what you have to say.
 For example, my boss is an early morning person, so if I wanted to give them constructive feedback, I would check their calendar to ensure I wouldn’t bump up against any meetings and plan to come in to see them before anyone else arrived.

 Be Honest But Tactful

-Depending on the nature of your relationship with your boss, there may be some nerves providing leadership “up” as we traditionally think of feedback as a one-way street, from leader to employee.
+Depending on the nature of your relationship with your boss, there may be some nerves "managing up" as we traditionally think of feedback as a one-way street, from leader to employee.
 Regardless of your relationship though, you can respect their position by articulating your feedback in an authentic, honest manner, while still being tactful, sensitive, and appropriate.

-While not all leaders will want to hear your solution or alternative or accept your support, you should be prepared when giving constructive feedback to offer it if it is asked for.
-Regardless if your boss wants your suggestions or not, give them some time after your meeting to process your thoughts and ideas, and the check in after a week or so, possibly during your one-on-one meeting.
+While not all leaders will want to hear your solutions, alternatives, or even accept your support, you should be prepared when giving constructive feedback to offer it if it is asked for.
+After, give your boss some time to process your thoughts and ideas, and the check in after a week or so, possibly during your one-on-one meeting.

 Choose Your Moments

 If you have been waiting months or years to provide your boss with some constructive feedback, it can be tempting to want to give them more.
 But like many of us, too much feedback can start to feel more like criticism or complaining.
 So, as tempting as it might be once you see positive change as a result of your feedback to give more, just take the time to think if it is absolutely necessary.

 Conclusion: Don’t Be Afraid to Give Your Boss Constructive Feedback